 9. Get a Vision Screening

 Eye doctors recommend keeping your eyes moving to prevent nighttime driving fatigue.
 They also suggest a checkup at least every two years for adults.
 Keeping your eyes in tip-top shape is a surefire way to drive more safely at night.
 Of all the tips for driving in the dark, this may be the most serious and life changing tip we can give.

 Driving after the sun goes down requires a different skill set than driving when the sun is up.
 It also requires that you make a few changes to your car.
 When you make sure that your mirrors are clean, your lights are positioned properly, and your interior lights are dimmed, you can be sure to avoid those accidents that can be.

 If you are injured in a car accident in West Palm Beach, reach out to our team of experienced accident attorneys.
 We will review the details of your crash and advise you of the options available to you under current state law.
-You may be able to seek compensation for property damage, injury and more.
+You may be able to seek compensation for property damage, injury, and more.
 Call now or browse our website for more information about our firm and the types of cases we have handled successfully.